Love Takes On Many

 - Shouldn’t discipline be an expression of love?

 When we assume the Old Testament God was motivated only by cruelty, it really reflects badly on us.

 We carry personal vendettas, so God must too.
 We are capable of cruel and hurtful responses, so God must be too.

 That brings us to a popular concept: Tough Love.
 It’s a good thing when done the right way.

 Tough love is Person A imposing rules, restrictions, and/or consequences on Person B, for whom Person A is responsible, in order to develop good character in person B and/or hold them accountable for their actions.

 Even when done properly, it can be painfully difficult to endure on both sides, but it is the loving thing to do.

-Kids treated with tough love often accuse the parents of being mean and hateful.
-But like Bette Davis said:
+Kids treated with tough love often accuse their parents of being mean and hateful.
+But as Bette Davis said: